Monday’s post on feedback prevention prompted a good question from Ryan, a reader. He said,

-Microphones come in a variety of types with a variety of frequency responses but you need to focus on their polar pattern for now.
-The polar pattern is the area around the microphone head and how a particular microphone picks up sound around it.
-For example, an omni-directional polar pattern picks up sound all around the microphone.
+Microphones come in a variety of types with a variety of frequency responses but let’s focus on their polar pattern.
+The polar pattern is the area around the microphone capsule and how a particular microphone picks up sound around it.
+For example, an omni-directional polar pattern picks up sound equally all around the microphone.
 A cardioid (see image) picks up sound in the front and sides but not behind the microphone.

 Let’s give the vocalist a common, albeit aging, Shure SM58 microphone.
 This is a dynamic vocal microphone with a cardioid polar pattern.
-As an aside, you need to find out the polar pattern of your microphones.
-They will either have a small picture of it on the microphone or you can check out the manuals.
-Most microphone spec’s are available online so don’t fret if you don’t have the manuals.
+As an aside, find out the polar patterns of your microphones.
+They’ll either have a small picture of it on the microphone or you can check out the manuals.
+Most microphone spec’s are available online.

 2. How they use the microphone